loopbackio/loopback-next/packages/context/src/__tests__/acceptance/binding-decorator.feature.md

 }
 ```

-Please note that we don't intend to use `@bind` to help the bootstrapper
+Please note that we don't intend to use `@injectable` to help the bootstrapper
 discover such artifacts.
-The purpose of `@bind` is to allow developers to
+The purpose of `@injectable` is to allow developers to
 provide more metadata on how the class should be bound.